Skip to content

 Digital Sovereignty

 HitKeep is designed and developed in Recklinghausen, Germany by an independent developer.
-The entire codebase — backend, frontend, tracking script, and documentation — is written, reviewed, and released from Germany.
+The codebase, dashboard, tracker, and documentation are maintained from Germany.

 This is not a marketing label.
 It is an architectural decision with legal consequences:

-• HitKeep Cloud EU runs in Frankfurt, Germany on Hetzner infrastructure — a German hosting provider subject to German and EU law.
+• HitKeep Cloud EU runs in Frankfurt, Germany on AWS infrastructure in the EU region.

 HitKeep takes the opposite approach: